 European survey on Emergency Medical Systems

 The aim of this survey is to get a better understanding of the national Emergency Medical Systems (EMS) across Europe and learn about the differences and similarities.
 This will be the starting point for any recommendation to reach the highest standards of emergency medical response.
-The survey is open till the 10th of June.

 Pan-European Emergency Medicine Database